Uwajimaya: History

 Uwajimaya was founded in 1928 by Fujimatsu Moriguchi of Yawatahama, Japan, in Tacoma, Washington.
 Fujimatsu sold fishcakes and other goods from his truck to Japanese farmers, loggers and fishermen at work sites.
 Moriguchi named his company Uwajima-ya after the town of Uwajima (Ehime Prefecture), where he first entered the business (ya (屋) is the Japanese word for "store").

 As part of the internment of Japanese Americans following the entry of the United States into World War II, The US Government sent Moriguchi and his family to the Tule Lake Internment Camp in 1942.
 Upon their release, they moved to Seattle and set up shop at 422 S. Main Street in the International District.

-In the 1960s Uwajimaya began to expand its offering of non-food items and imported food from Japan and other Asian countries and experienced tremendous growth at the Century 21 Exposition in 1962.
+In the 1960s, Uwajimaya began to expand its offering of non-food items and imported food from Japan and other Asian countries and experienced tremendous growth at the Century 21 Exposition in 1962.
 That same year, Fujimatsu Moriguchi died, and breaking with Japanese tradition, control of the company was passed to his four sons, rather than only his eldest son.
 The sons subsequently divided ownership with their three sisters and their mother Sadako.

-In 1970, the store moved two blocks south to 6th Avenue S. and S. King Street, thus becoming one of the biggest in the Pacific Northwest, and expanded in 1978 adding more than half again its original size.
-1978 also saw the opening of the Bellevue Uwajimaya.
+A second store, at Southcenter Mall in Tukwila, Washington, opened in 1968 and included a small garden and fountain at its entrance.
+In 1970, the International District store moved two blocks south to 6th Avenue S. and S. King Street, thus becoming one of the biggest in the Pacific Northwest.
+It had grown to cover six storefronts along South King Street and was further expanded in 1978 adding more than half again its original size.
+A location in Bellevue, Washington, opened in June 1978 as Uwajimaya looked to target more non-Japanese customers through cooking classes and other events.
+The company also sought to expand further into the Seattle suburbs, including locations in Federal Way and Lynnwood.